ntokozoJ-ui/devops-skills-test/README.md

 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
 Explain which tools you will use as if this was going into a production environment.

+  * I would ensure to create a pull request for default reviewers to check and verify the changes made before its merged into master.
+Create a branch to test the change that were added.
+This can be done utilizing tools like bitbucket, Github etc.
+  * Create a build for CI/CD pipeline to test on dev or UAT before the changes are implemented on prod.
+You can utilize tools like Bamboo, Teamcity, Jenkins or Github actions to deploy the new changes.

 * Commit and push your changes.